Slovene grammar: Adjective

 Possessive adjectives for masculine and neuter possessed nouns add -ov (or -ev if the possessive noun ends in c, č, ž, š and j ("preglas")) to the possessive noun.
 Feminine possessed nouns always take -in.
-Possessive nouns can include proper names, in which case they are written capitalised.
+Possessive nouns can include proper names, in which case they are written capitalized.

 Negative adjectives are formed by prefixing the negative ne-, which is almost always a proper form even though sometimes, a Latin prefix is an alternative.